 Certficate of Title

-The certificate of title is an important legal document that conveys ownership of a motor vehicle and also serves to protect the interest of lienholders.
+The Certificate of Title is an important legal document that conveys ownership of a motor vehicle and also serves to protect the interest of lienholders.
 Most vehicles model year 1986 and newer must be titled in Georgia.
-When a title is required (see later discussion of cases when a title is not required) a vehicle cannot be registered (tagged) until a title application has been processed.
+When a title is required (see later discussion of cases when a title is not required), a vehicle cannot be registered (tagged) until a title application has been processed.
 In most cases, titling is the first for the new resident or for a new owner.
 Georgia law requires you to register your vehicle within 30 days of purchase date or date you moved to Georgia, so you need to apply for a Georgia title in time to meet that deadline.

-Certificates of Title are issued by the Georgia Department of Motor Vehicle Safetly (DMVS).
+Certificates of Title are issued by the Georgia Department of Motor Vehicle Safety (DMVS).
 The Tax Commissioner is an agent of the DMVS Commissioner for the purpose of accepting title applications from Habersham County residents.

 Although it takes about two weeks to receive a title after application is submitted to the state, you can tag a vehicle after you apply for a title; it is not necessary to wait until the title document is received.